BDC Hamburger Icon

 6. Evaluate the outsourcing vendor’s workforce.

 • Examine the vendor’s hiring policies.
-Consider reviewing your vendor’s hiring process and policies to ensure team members are vetted for the knowledge, discipline, technical skills and soft skills your business requires.
+Consider reviewing your vendor’s hiring process and policies to ensure that team members are vetted for the knowledge, discipline, technical skills and soft skills your business requires.

 FYIDid you know